-Santee Street Fair and Craft Beer Festival at Town Center Pkwy & Riverview (postponed to September 05, 2020)
+Santee Street Fair and Craft Beer Festival at Town Center Pkwy & Riverview (May 29, 2021)

 More than 30,000 people gather at the Annual Santee Street Fair and Craft Beer Festival to enjoy live music, entertainment, and carnival rides.
 Over 300 vendor booths offer crafts, food, and beverages at Town Center Pkwy & Riverview.
 Breweries from all around San Diego County participate in this massive fair.
 Additionally, the annual "Heroes Stage," a special memorial exhibit for Fallen Soldier of California from the War on Terror is held at the San Diego Christen College.
 The photo memorial features official and personal photos of each of California’s Fallen.

-Stampede Rodeo & Memorial Festival at Star Valley Park, Valley Center (May 22, 2020, postponed until further notice)
+Stampede Rodeo & Memorial Festival at Star Valley Park, Valley Center (May 29–30, 2021, unconfirmed)

 If you are ready for some Western-style fun, visit the town of Valley Center for the annual Stampede Rodeo & Memorial Festival that runs since 1950.
 A small town surrounded by the mountains of North San Diego County is a very traditional community, a striking contrast with California's megapolises.